DDVF Frequently Asked Questions

 Can you transfer old movie film (8mm, Super 8, 16mm) onto DVD

 Yes!
-Our in-house film room can convert 8mm, Super 8 (silent or sound) and 16mm (silent or sound) directly to DVD.
-We can then make VHS copies if desired.
+Our in-house film room can convert 8mm, Super 8 (silent or sound) and 16mm (silent or sound) directly to DVD and MP4 files on a USB flash dirve.
 Click here for more information.

 Will you process copyrighted materials?